petrvanblokland/DesignDesignSpace/Program2019-03-10-Scales.md

 <a name="Scale20"/>
 ## Quoting a project^20

 Making a quote for a project is fundamentally impossible.
-You need to give a price and a planning, but you only know that for sure at the end of the project.
-Yet, that is what customers want to get at the start.
+You need to give a price and a planning, but you only know them for sure at the end of the project.
+Yet, your customer wants to know at the start.

 The solution is to run the entire project in simulation mode.
 In your head and on paper, alone and with others.
 Based on experience with similar projects and activities.
 What needs to be done and in what order?
-Which parts of a project are routine and which parts are unknown black holes?
+Which parts of a project are routine and which parts remain unknown black holes?

 Find ways to validate such a simulated quote.
 Who can you ask for feedback?
-What do you expect to get as response? **1 hour**
+And what do you expect to get as response? **1 hour**

 ~~~
 box = mainBox.newInfo()
 ~~~
 ### Challenge
 The challenge of this exercise is to make a mental model of what a project could be like.
-Can you see yourself in meetings, sketching cycles, scrums and final presentations?
-Without doing them already?
-In what way would the sketching of timelines help?
-How are your sketching skills developed to visualize the entire project in 10 minutes on a single sheets of paper?
+Can you see yourself in meetings, sketching cycles, scrums and final presentations, without doing them already?
+In what way would a sketch of the timeline help?
+How well is your sketching skill developed, to visualize the entire project in 10 minutes on a single sheet of paper?

 ### Hints
 * The most common mistake is to think that quotes can only be made if all information is available.
-That will never happen, so you have to dig into your experience with similar projects.
+That never happens, so you need to dig into the experience with similar projects.
 What happened there – good or bad – is valuable information.
-* Sketch info-graphics of the various aspects of the project, as many as you can.
-Learn to visualize your thoughts, so you can share them with others.
+* Sketch info-graphics for the various aspects of the project, as many as you can.
+Which data can be expressed in graphs?
+Which flows can be drawn in time-lines?
+* Learn to visualize your thoughts, so you can share them with others.

 These hints are by no means a boundary.
 But they help to focus on what the essential parts of this exercise are.
-Too many unknowns in the process will slow it down.
+Too many unknowns in the process will confuse.

 ### Feedback
-No design process can be validating itself.
+Design processes cannot be validated by themselves.
 There is always a purpose, even if it is deliberately left undefined.
-Ask others for feedback and think beforehand what questions you should ask.
-Instead of asking “Do you like it?”, you probably get more feedback with “How realistic is this quote?” and “Would you hire me?
-And if not, what would need to change?”.
+Ask others for feedback and think beforehand what questions you would ask.
+Instead of **Do you like it?**, you probably get more feedback from **How realistic is this quote?** and **Would you hire me?**.
+And if not, **What would need to change?**.

 ~~~
 section = content.newSection()